wilsonmar/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 ### S3 Template URL #

-    For enviornments routinely processing more than 100 images per second, because S3 stores files lexicographically (alphabetically),
+    For environments routinely processing more than 100 images per second, because S3 stores files lexicographically (alphabetically),
     S3 GETs can be faster if file names are prefixed with a random string (as in a GUID) or reverse the keyname string.